 The whys of where: an East Asian art history of imaginative geographies

 This course will examine the relationship between image-making and cultural encounters at regional and trans-national levels, and the role of visual artefacts in the making of real and imaginative geographies.
-The module will begin with 16th century Jesuit missionaries propagating their “universal history” with, amongst many things, world maps, and end with an investigation of modern Chinese artists’ visions of an “East” in the global context.
-Themes will be organized into two or three week classes, which are designed to stimulate students into making comparisons and parallels.
-In each instance, connections, commonalities, and differences are examined as patterns within East Asia, and between Japan and China.
+The module is not designed to provide a comprehensive overview of East Asian art, but to encourage discussions and debates about how structures of knowledge including images were used to form cultural identities and geographies.
+In each instance, connections, commonalities, and differences are examined as patterns within East Asia.